 The ratings take into consideration certain credit risks with respect to the Mortgage Loans.
 However, as noted above, the ratings do not represent an assessment of the likelihood, timing or frequency of principal prepayments (both voluntary and involuntary) on the Mortgage Loans, or the degree to which such prepayments might differ from those originally anticipated.
 In general, the ratings address credit risk and not prepayment risk.

-In addition, the ratings do not represent an assessment of the yield to maturity that investors may experience in the event of Realized Losses or rapid prepayments on the Mortgage Loans (including both voluntary and involuntary prepayments) or the impact of modifications on the Mortgage Loans, other than as described herein.
+In addition, the ratings do not represent an assessment of the yield to maturity that investors may experience in the event of Realized Losses or rapid prepayments on the Mortgage Loans, other than as described herein.